sywuaa/S-MART/README.md

 ![Perk](app/assets/images/pro/perk.png)

-Unfortunately, a campaign can have multiple perks which I need to store them as an array of objects.
-Doing that, my parent component will be the array and child component will keep track of the state of a new perk.
-Perk object will be store into the parent array when "Add Perk" is clicked and the state will reset.
+A campaign can have multiple perks where we need to store them as an array of objects.
+In order to achieve that, our parent component will be an array and child component will keep track of the state of a new perk.
+Perk objects will be stored in the parent array when "Add Perk" is clicked and the state will reset.

 ---
 ```javascript